dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/global-status/info.md

 ### Where to put it

 - The `GlobalStatus` component should be positioned right under the header.
 By default, it uses `main` as the ID.
 - Or as a secondary summary of errors in a submit form.
 Keep in mind, by default, form components like [Input](/uilib/components/input) are using the ID `main`.
-To make sure the build in [FormStatus](/uilib/components/form-status) is sending along the message to another `GlobalStatus`, You have to set the `global_status_id`, like:
+To make sure the build in [FormStatus](/uilib/components/form-status) is sending along the message to another `GlobalStatus`, you have to set the `global_status_id`, like:

 ```jsx
 <GlobalStatus id="other-global-status" />